Treat yourself to this delicious Mixed Berry Compote ... it's super easy to make, and it's bursting with fresh summer berries!

 - Spread over toast or English muffins.

-- Blend with milk or yogurt to make a smoothie.
+- Blended with milk or yogurt to make a smoothie.

 However you serve it, this Mixed Berry Compote is one recipe you'll enjoy all summer long!